Click Before You Cast:

 Dive Deeper:

-• For more background on submerged aquatic vegetation, click here.• To identify the types of submerged aquatic vegetation in your area, click here.
+• For more background, read about how to identify the types of submerged aquatic vegetation in your area (opens in popup).

 Once you have identified your fishing spots, find moving water by checking the on-line streamflow, wind, wave conditions and tide charts.
 Finding moving water is important because it can funnel baitfish and crabs through the prime habitat areas where gamefish feed.
 Rising tides can move fish into shallower areas while falling tides can pull prey out of the shallower areas into deeper channels where gamefish will feed.
 Some areas fish better on falling water and others fish better on rising water.